 Division 2 — Protection of flora, fauna, etc.

-39. Protection of flora
+39. Flora etc., protection of

 (1) A person shall not without permission or under the authority of a written law injure, destroy or take any flora living or dead within the limits of the Island or remove any stake supporting, or any label on or near, any such flora.